I’ll start with some bad news – 9 out of 10 startups fail. Fact.

 - List each feature in terms of priority – which will create the most value in the short-term perspective?

 - Scale each feature from 1 to 10 based on their complexity, product importance and added value for the users and focus on developing the top 3-5 ones depending on your budgets and the time available.

-To give you more precise ideas in terms of pricing, here’s how much some of the most popular mobile apps prototypes cost:
+For starters: here’s how much some of the most popular mobile apps prototypes cost:

 Don’t forget – these are the rock-bottom prices for a very basic MVP (closer to a prototype) with 1-2 core features, simplistic design and executed by one freelancer.